 6 - Your Shirt’s Fabric Determines the Quality of Your Screen-Printed Design

 While it's true that it's possible to screen print on almost every material, not all fabrics print the same.
-For instance, not all fabrics will accept plastisol ink—the most commonly used ink in screen printing and what we use in our shop.
+For instance, not all fabrics are best for plastisol ink - the most commonly used ink in screen printing and what we use in our shop.

 To better understand this, let's examine how screen printing works with the three most common t-shirt fabrics.